Your meal plan

 - If you fail to follow the diet guidelines above, there could be complications during surgery.
 If you have questions, please call the office at 702-313-THIN (8446)

-During the weeks leading up to your surgery, you should focus on eating a balanced healthy diet to help prepare your body for surgery.
-You should not gain any weight prior to surgery.
+During the weeks leading up to your surgery and days before your surgery, you should focus on eating a balanced healthy diet to help prepare your body for surgery.
+You should not gain any weight prior to surgery – weight control is important.
+Losing weight pre-op rapidly or rapid weight gain can be dangerous.
 Remember that you will be able to eat the foods you enjoy after surgery, in moderation.

 You should eat three regular meals throughout your day.
 Have a healthy snack if you become hungry between meals.

-If you fail to follow the diet guidelines above, there could be complications during surgery.
+If you fail to follow the diet guidelines above, there could be health problems and complications during bariatric surgery.
 If you have questions, please call the office at 702-313-8446.